Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 detecting roof leak

 Before leaving the attic space, take note of any pipes, walls, or vents in the area of the leak.
-This can help you quickly find the location once you’re on the roof.
+This can help you quickly identify the location once you’re on the roof.
 You can also measure the two outside walls to the leak point while you’re inside the attic.
 This will give you the most accurate measurement for when you’re on the roof.

-• Measurement Tip: Using a measuring tape in the attic is tricky.
+Measurement Tip: Using a measuring tape in the attic is tricky.
 Instead, count plywood sheets from the eave—each is 4 feet long.
 Trusses are usually 24 inches apart, so double-check spacing before counting.

 Locate the Leak From On Top of the Roof